About David Moon

 I was born in Takoma Park, but my wife Melinda and I chose to settle here because of the community's progressive values and diversity.

-Prior to being elected, I worked as a grassroots organizer, policy attorney, progressive political consultant and Maryland politics blogger.
+Outside of elected office, I teach at the Universities at Shady Grove and periodically engage in political advocacy for causes I care about.
+Prior to being elected, I worked as a grassroots organizer, policy attorney, political consultant and Maryland politics blogger.

 Indeed, I've spent my entire career working on political and policy advocacy for social justice causes, but these labels don't tell the full story.
 You can read about my years of public interest activism below.